clojurewerkz/monger.docs/articles/guides.md

 This guide covers:

- * Using MongoDB 2.2 Aggregation Framework with Monger
+ * Using MongoDB 2.2 Aggregation Framework with Clojure